nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 4.1.3 Deleting an application : `delete-app`

-Deletes the specified application from the internship book.
+Deletes the application you specify from your internship book.

 This feature will come in handy if you no longer wish to keep track of an application, maybe because it is no longer available or relevant to you.